 “Every child is an artist.
 The problem is how to remain an artist once we grow up.”
 Pablo Picasso

 As parents and teachers, we know how important creativity is.
 Yet, we tend to rob our kids of this joy.
 As little people, they imagine and explore fresh ideas and worlds, but we are frightened by nonconformity and so work to make them ‘normal’.
+We tell them to colour the grass green and the sky blue.
 Our version of normal is ‘adult’.
 So, we end up with lots of conforming little adults.

-Having done that, we then expect them to make their creativity reappear in subjects such as Drama, Art and Dance.
-We also have to reteach creative thinking across the curriculum in order to achieve deep learning.
+Having done that, we then expect them to make their creativity reappear at school in subjects such as Drama, Art and Dance.
+We also have to reteach creative thinking across the curriculum.
 It’s absurd.

 Mrs Jennifer Oaten, Santa Maria College’s Deputy Principal, Teaching and Learning says, “Creativity is one of the essential parts of deep learning.”
 She says there are elements of creativity that we must develop in students until creativity again becomes part of their mindset.
 These stages are:

 SOME OF THE BARRIERS TO CREATIVITY:

 Understanding of creativity – Studies show teachers have widely varying understandings of creativity and their understanding is often incomplete.
 The silver lining is that professional development is shown to have a strong impact on teachers’ attitudes.
 (Mullet et al)

 Bravery – Teachers fear teaching creativity won’t work and it will reflect badly on them and the school.
 Parents may, and do, question what is going on and why it is different to what has been happening for generations.
 Will the kids still hit the almighty, government-prescribed benchmarks?
 Teachers also fear not being the expert in the room.
 They have to give up control if they are to allow creativity.
 Difficult.
 Remember, teachers grew up with that traditional model of education, just like parents.